shakes76/PatternAnalysis-2023/recognition/VQVAE_Gabriel_Russell/README.md

 ## Training Procedure

 ### Training VQVAE
 There are three main files involved for the training of the VQVAE and DCGAN.
 The *train.py* file calls classes from the *train_VQVAE.py* and *train_DCGAN.py* files for training each individual model.
 The *train_VQVAE.py* file includes a class with a function for training the VQVAE model, plotting the training reconstruction losses and saving the model to the current working directory.
 It also includes a function for validation testing after training the model and saving reconstructed images on unseen data.
 The model is trained on only 2 epochs as it was found to output sufficient reconstructions.
+This decision was made as training for 1 epoch produced results that were too basic, and training for three or more epochs resulted in the codebook indice becoming too complex and difficult for generation.
 The VQVAE model implemented a batch size of 32 and a learning rate of 0.001.
 The mean reconstruction loss was printed after each epoch and is seen below.

 ![recon_loss](Readme_images/VQVAE_training_EPOCHS.png)